Think like an accessible UX researcher part 3: five common mistakes in usability testing and how to avoid them

 While a common feature of these five mistakes is too much verbal communication, when you work with participants who communicate non-verbally, for example through a sign language or an augmentative and alternative communication (AAC) device, make sure you are deliberate in providing opportunities for them to give feedback.

 Usability evaluation and other user research activities with people with disabilities are a great way to learn from an audience that is historically neglected in user research and who are likely to be especially keen to provide their input.
-The next post in this series considers what Think like a UX Researcher has to say about how to communicate the results of user research.
+The next post in this series will consider what Think like a UX Researcher has to say about how to communicate the results of user research.